capstanlqc/mtpe-tasks/experiments/01_analyse_pe_with_thresholds/README.md

 where the two arguments are the following:

-- `--parent`: absolute path to the folder where all project have been cloned or unpacked
+- `--parent`: absolute path to the folder where all projects have been cloned or unpacked
 - `--template`: pattern including wildcards to match the project folders that should be considered

 ### Discussion